waytohealth/policies/docs/11-incident_response_policy.md

 ## 11.2 Incident Management Policies

-The WayToHealth incident response process follows the processes defined by Penn Medicine.
+The W2H incident response process follows the processes defined by Penn Medicine.
 This is based on the policy updated as of 5/31/2016 (ISD-SEC-10).
 These are defined as follows.

 ### 11.2.1 Summary

 Penn Medicine must ensure the effective response to and management of security events that may compromise the confidentiality, integrity or availability of confidential data or other Penn Medicine assets.
-This document, the Security Incident Response Policy (or “Policy”) outlines the governance and procedures to define, address, and report on incident response activities.
+That document, the Security Incident Response Policy (or “Policy”) outlines the governance and procedures to define, address, and report on incident response activities.

 ### 11.2.1.1 Purpose
-The purpose of this Policy is to direct individuals and offices in responding to security incidents in a structured, efficient, and compliant manner.
+The purpose of that Policy is to direct individuals and offices in responding to security incidents in a structured, efficient, and compliant manner.

 ### 11.2.1.2 Scope
 This Policy applies to all members of the workforce of Penn Medicine and all Security Incidents, as defined below.
 This Policy is owned by and resides with the Penn Medicine Corporate Information Services (IS).
 This Policy also involves significant participation by the Offices of Information Security, Privacy, General Counsel, and other areas of Penn Medicine as needed.
 This Policy should be reviewed and updated periodically, informed by experience addressing data security incidents and tabletop exercises.